temporalio/dev-success/python/troubleshooting_guide.md

 ##### Code
-- [This example](src/block-event-loop) demonstrate how blocking the thread causes the issue.
+- [This example](src/block-event-loop) demonstrates how blocking the thread causes the issue.

 ## Memory Leak